Over 10 years of dedication to sustainable change

 Since 2008 we have worked to provide energy, water, and clean cooking solutions to off-grid communities around the world.

 These solutions when paired with our Community Centred Model has meant climate resilient agriculture, new income opportunities, improved education, reduced health risks, and more.
-Learn more about our impact in our latest impact report.
+Learn more about our impact in our 10-Year Impact Report.

 Through our work delivering renewable energy technology and associated services, we have reached: